 4. Your knees should be tucked in towards your chest.

-See also What is Ballet?
+See also What is Locking?
+How did Locking come to be?

 Step 2: Initiate the Windmill Motion